Join the caravan and tour Navajo Defensive Sites and Rock Art of the Dinétah in celebration of New Mexico Heritage Preservation Month!

-Dinétah is the traditional homeland of the Navajo Indian Tribe.
+Dinétah is the traditional homeland of the Navajo people.
 The region is full of Ancestral Puebloan (Anasazi) and Navajo rock art and small Navajo ruins called pueblitos, which is Spanish for “little pueblos.”
 There is also evidence left by the Ute tribes and early Spanish explorers and settlers.
 While not a National Park, these sites are of great interest to those interested in visiting Aztec Ruins National Monument, Chaco Culture National Historical Park and Mesa Verde National Park.Learn More »